 $ iptables -A BAD_FLAGS -p tcp --tcp-flags SYN,FIN,RST,PSH SYN,FIN,RST,PSH -j DROP

-Also, we can’t find in normal TCP/IP connections single FIN flag packets, so we can add a rule for that:
+Also, it is impossible to find single FIN flag packets in normal TCP/IP connections, so we can add a rule for that:

 $ iptables -A BAD_FLAGS -p tcp --tcp-flags FIN FIN -j DROP